Andrew199617/js-syntax-extension/README.md

 ## Compile .js file into .ts file automagically.
 Read below to use!

+You can call the command "Compile js file into ts file" or turn generateTypings setting to true.

 The .ts file will be placed into the typings folder in your root directory.
 This is here vscode looks for typings.
 - You need to have a jsconfig or tsconfig for vscode to pick up your typings automatically.
 - The autocompile is sensitive to tab size.
 It picks up your tab size from editor.tabSize.
 - You have to use Stroustrup or Allman style brackets.
 ### Make sure you set your @type tag corrrectly.
 - We will generate a interface like {classname}Type.
 Add @type {{classname}Type} to the object literal.
-- This is how it will work for now V3 will add these types to your file automagically.

 ### Auto Compile
 ![Auto compile JS](./images/autocompile.gif)